Image: Apple

 Apple is excluding the iPhone X series from iOS 26.
 If you still have an iPhone XR, XS, or XS Max, your final iOS version is iOS 18.
 If you're device isn't eligible for iOS 26, it's probably time for you to upgrade to get access to Apple's newest features.

-If you have a compatible device, make sure you update to iOS 26 when it becomes available.
+If you have a compatible device, make sure you update to iOS 26.
 You should not try to keep your device running iOS 18 after the release of iOS 26.
 Old versions of iOS are more susceptible to security threats.

 The history of iOS